 15 Hardest Songs To Play On Guitar (With Videos)

-Of course, it’s hard to make a definite list for many reasons and one of the first that comes to mind is that technical difficulty can’t be the only reason for a song to be on the list.
+It’s hard to make a definite list for many reasons and one of the first that comes to mind is that technical difficulty can’t be the only reason for a song to be on the list.
 In our opinion, a hard song also requires a lot of theoretical knowledge and a well-trained ear.
 Finally, such a song needs to sound great.
 Simply said, the song needs to be legendary.

 We’ve included various music genres and here is our list of 15 hardest guitar songs to play: